 A non-refundable \$200 enrollment deposit must be received by the College once a student is accepted and decides to enroll.
 The tuition deposit portion of \$100 will be applied to the student's account after the add/drop date.
-The room deposit portion of \$100 will be returned to the student after exiting if proper room checkout procedures are followed and there are no room damages.
+The room deposit portion of \$100 will be kept by the College to defray the cost of wear and tear to residential facilities.
 Students will need to pay another deposit if they decide to reenroll at Northland College.